yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 #### Delete Bucket

-1. The user deletes their `Bucket`, which blocks due to a finalizer, until backend deletion operations complete.
+1. The user deletes their `Bucket`, which blocks due to a finalizer until backend deletion operations complete.
 1. The COSI controller detects the update and deletes the `BucketContent`, which also blocks until backend deletion operations complete.
 1. The sidecar detects this and issues a _DeleteBucket()_ rpc to the driver.
-It passes pertitent data stored in the `BucketContent`.
+It passes pertinent data stored in the `BucketContent`.
 1. The driver deletes the bucket from the object store and responds with no error.
 1. The sidecar sets the `BucketContent`'s status to indicate the delete occurred.
 1. The COSI controller deletes the `BucketContent` and app secret.